sebivenlo/PerformanceTesting/README.md

 **But:** I don't want to modify my existing business logic.
 This problem is called "Cross-cutting concern".

 ## Scenario
-Lets think about a scenario here.
+Let's think about a scenario here.
 You have an existing webservice that does some heavy computations.
 As more and more users access this service, the responses get slow.
 You want to find out what is taking so long.

 **Solution: Logging**